rodb-io/rodb/docs/_includes/examples/countries.md

 This is the most basic example of how to use RODB.

-It takes a single JSON file as an input, and provides an HTTP endpoint which return a list of countries.
+It takes a single CSV file as an input, and provides an HTTP endpoint which return a list of countries.

 You can download and run this example locally (using Docker) with the following script.